obadakhalili/erml-docs/docs/guide/index.md

 ## Entities

-Entities can be declared as
+Entities can be declared as:

 - Independent entities